-Johnny and El Paso County Child Support believed that not allowing the mother to testify by telephone hurt the child, and therefore appealed the case to the Colorado Court of Appeals.
+El Paso County Child Support Services believed that not allowing the mother to testify by telephone hurt the child, and therefore appealed the case to the Colorado Court of Appeals.

 Must Permit Out-of-State Witness To Testify Telephonically At Child Support Hearing

-The Appeals Court panel agreed with the central telephonic court appearance argument made by Johnny at trial:
+The Appeals Court agreed with the central telephonic court appearance argument made at trial: